 Because of how much in on the line and the seriousness of felony charges, often felony cases will be better investigated (more experienced officers given more time and resources for the investigation), better prosecuted (more attention and resources from the Prosecuting Attorney's Office), and will have the Court's full attention.
 The quality of your attorney and resources will often make a difference in your outcome.

 Contact us today for a FREE Consultation!

 Dellino Law Group has the knowledge, expertise, and experience to help you fight your charges and reach the best outcome possible.
-One-hour consultations for our defense cases are free.
+Thirty-minute consultations for our defense cases are free.
 Contact us today by filling out our quick online form, or give us a call at 206-659-6839 to let us know how we can help.